 - The right to work in the U.S.;

-- The right to eventually obtain a green card or become a U.S. citizen;
+- The right to eventually obtain lawful permanent resident status (a "green card") or become a U.S. citizen;

 - The grant covers the immigrant's spouse and minor children if they are present in the U.S.; and

 - The right to travel internationally.